Tubal ligation reversal at a glance

 - The condition of the fimbrial portion of the fallopian tube (area of fallopian tube closest to the ovaries)

-- Other fertility factors such as sperm analysis
+- Other fertility factors, such as results of a sperm analysis

 - IVF involves retrieving mature eggs from the woman, fertilizing them with a man’s sperm in a laboratory dish and two to five days later the embryos are implanted in the uterus.

-- Three or more inches of healthy fallopian remaining after tubal ligation.
+- Who have three or more inches of healthy fallopian remaining after tubal ligation.

 - With fallopian tubes that were originally blocked by clips, rings or minimally burned.

-- Even if the tubal reversal procedure is successful, you may need additional assistance to reach your goal.
+Even if the tubal reversal procedure is successful, you may need additional assistance to reach your goal of conceiving a child.

 - Tubal ligation reversal procedure is conducted on an outpatient basis.
-Patients are usually discharged home on the same day as their surgery.
+Patients are usually discharged and sent home on the same day as their surgery.

-- Patients may return to their normal activities 4 – 5 days post-operatively, with full recovery taking up to 2 weeks.
+- With mini-laparotomy reversal, patients may return to their normal activities 4–5 days post-operatively, with full recovery taking up to 2 weeks.

 - Anesthetic complications

-- There is a two to three percent chance of ectopic pregnancy.
+- There is a 2–3 percent chance of ectopic pregnancy.
 This occurs when the fertilized egg implants outside of the uterus, usually within the fallopian tube.

 Some insurance companies may cover a portion of the tubal ligation reversal.
-If your insurance is a carrier that will cover part of your surgical costs, please make sure they send the reimbursement check to you directly.
-Please note, the insurance code (ICD-9) for bilateral tubal occlusion is 628.2 and the procedure code (CPT) for tubal anastomosis is 58750.
-Our practice offers fee-for-service and does not accept payments from insurance carriers or file insurance claims.
+If your insurer is a carrier that will cover part of your surgical costs, please make sure they send the reimbursement check to you directly.